Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 _This article is work in progress..._

 There are a lot of mysteries that surround the Nimbark sampraday.
-With very little information avaible online and very few books available in english, the sampraday may also be difficult for people living outside of India to learn about.
+With very little information available online and very few books available in english, the sampraday may also be difficult for people living outside of India to learn about.
 This article is an attempt to share a brief overview of the Nimbark sampraday from the perspective of the tradition.

-There has been queit a bit of historical work done on the Nimbark sampraday, but given its age and all its contributions to India's rich culture and heritage, it is a treausure chest filled with many more jewels for indologists to discover.
+There has been queit a bit of historical work done on the Nimbark sampraday, but given its age and all its contributions to India's rich culture and heritage, it is a treasure chest filled with many more jewels for indologists to discover.

 ## History
 <img src="images/nimbark/Nimbarka-7-.jpg" width=80% height=80%>

 The Nimbark sampraday is the most ancient living vaishnav sampraday.
-Though some modern scholars try dispute this due to lack of evidence, they themselfs present many varying timelines all very far apart with very little evidence to support their claims aswell, which is ironic because this falls into the same fallacy that they use against the tradition.
+Though some modern scholars try dispute this due to lack of evidence, they themselves present many varying timelines all very far apart with very little evidence to support their claims as well, which is ironic because this falls into the same fallacy that they use against the tradition.

-Many Indologists have underlined the fact that history has not been kind to the Nimbārka Sampradāya.
+Many indologists have underlined the fact that history has not been kind to the Nimbārka Sampradāya.
 Nevertheless, the tradition has contributed great luminaries to the heritage of Bhārata. Śhrī Jayadeva Kavi (author of the famous Śhrī Gīta Govinda), members of the royal dynasties of Amer, Jaipur, Jodhpur, Merta, Udaipur, Bikaner, Kishangarh, Rupangarh, Bharatpur, Budhiya (Haryana) and others from the 16th century until Indian independence, the great Hindi poets Ghanānanda, Sundar Kuṃvarī, Bāṅkāvatī, Nāgarī Dās, etc., were all followers of monks of the Nimbārka Sampradāya.
 Nāgarī Dās, the spiritual name of Maharāja Sāvant Singh (born 1699), was the founding patron of the Kishangarh style of painting.
 Many hundreds of poems he composed after renouncing, dedicated to the Supreme Lord, are sung not only by Nimbārkīs, but also by followers of the Puṣhṭimārga (Śhrī Vallabhāchārya’s sampradāya).
 These are a small sample of those who credit their talents to the blessings of the Supreme Lord and the gurus of the Nimbārka Sampradāya.

 Nimbārkī monks prefer to worship the Lord in seclusion.
 They typify the true paramahaṁsa, which is why the tradition is also known as the Paramahaṁsa Sampradāya, the lineage of the supremely renounced.
 Also especially in the early days, the esoteric knowledge or Radha and the yugal maha mantra was kept secret.
 This lead to the sampraday dimenitioning towards the 13th to 15th Century.
 Which then got revived and widespread mainly by Sri Harivyas dev achyarya and his 12 main disciples.